 Verizon would provide secure connections to Amazon Web Services’ cloud data centres and edge gateways through its 5G network.
 This network is set to expand dramatically in 2020.

 Virtual Reality and Augmented Reality – VR made strong progress in 2019.
 This was in most useful in gaming; for real estate companies who want their buyers to view houses; for pornographic entertainment and for people with disabilities.

 For gamers – it is best to buy an Oculus Quest for your PC.
 Sony’s VR headset is still the best and only gaming set.

 The first fines around the General Data Protection Regulation (GDPR) were lodged in parts of the EU.
 The GDPR was promulgated in 2016.
-It is a regulation in EU law on data protection and privacy for all individual citizens of the European Union and the European Economic Area.
+It is a regulation in EU law on data protection and privacy for all individual citizens of the EU and the European Economic Area.